About St. Gabriel

 The Diocese has issued instructions regarding the policies and procedures to be put into place when public Masses resume.
 Those Liturgical Guidelines as of April 30 can be seen in their entirety here.
 St Gabriel is committed to following this guidance from the Diocese.
 Below are rules from the Diocesan policy and how St. Gabriel will implement them.

-We are limited to a TOTAL OF 57 People (all wearing masks) inside of our church at any one time.
+We are limited on the number of people (all wearing masks) allowed inside of our church at any one time.
 We are considering the best ways to ensure this while ruffling as few feathers as we can.

 Who Should or Should Not Attend